attilammagyar/mpe-emulator/README.md

 machine that could be used for testing, I'd consider that.
 But as long as it cannot be obtained (legally) without also buying a Mac, and I'm happy with my current computer, I'm not going to invest in a new one.

+If you use [REAPER](https://www.reaper.fm/) (or any DAW which supports REAPER's [JSFX](https://www.reaper.fm/sdk/js/js.php) plugin format), then you should try [MPE Emulator Lite](#lite) which implements most of MPE Emulator's features, and it runs on any platform that is supported by REAPER, including various Mac configurations.

 <a href="#toc">Table of Contents</a>